 Justice Returns1 of 12

-DC's animated series Young Justice is on its way back to the screen after a years-long hiatus - but fans will have to wait just a little longer for the show's return, as it was just rescheduled for 2019.
+DC's animated series Young Justice is on its way back to the screen after a years-long hiatus - And now there's an official premiere date: January 4, 2019.

 Welcome To Happy Harbor (Season 1, Episode 3)2 of 12

 There’s something to be said about these early episodes, as they throw a multitude of characters at you all at once – and then keep going for several episodes.
 It can be daunting, especially if this is your first foray with DC animated shows.

 Luckily, director Jay Oliva (who has a few other DC animated features on his resume) compresses a lot of this information into one fell swoop and makes it all that much more accessible because this episode dives into some serious deep cuts.

 Aside from the fact that this has T. O. Morrow, “Welcome to Happy Harbor” establishes the team with their individual personalities loud and clear.
 Superboy is the stoic, cold hero suffering from imposter syndrome; while Robin is still looking for something to prove his place; and Miss Martian, the newest member of the team, is too invasive with her telepathy, which adds a certain aura of distrust.

 Although only three episodes in at this point, “Welcome to Happy Harbor” expertly layers the bricks with that distrust that would hurt the team in the long run.